patryk151900/dotfiles/.vim/readme.md

 * in case of putty make sure putty host has powerline fonts installed
 * check with Character Map if fonts/symbols are installed - check in common -> A0E1 for line number symbol
 * in order to see airline symbols in console vim set the right font in terminal settings - from this time you should see new symbols in vim
-* do not configure symnols in .vimrc - this is necessary only if you like to replace default symbols
+* do not configure symbols in .vimrc - this is necessary only if you like to replace default symbols

 # vim compilation from scratch
 * sudo apt-get install ruby-dev python-dev